mskocik/svelecte/src/routes/migration-guide/+page.svelte.md

 # Migration from v4

 Version 5 requires svelte v5.
-Currently in development, can contains bugs.

 If you are use v3 of Svelecte, [migrate to v4 first](#migration-from-v3) and when you migrate to svelte v5, update also svelecte to v5.